1. Home

 Product description (g:description)

 The plugin pre-mapped Google’s description field to your Product description.
 Please bear in mind that the pre-mapping has been made to the long description attribute.
-When you fill in your product description in WooCommerce short description field you need to change this mapping to the Product Short Description.
+When you fill in your product description in the WooCommerce short description field you need to change this mapping to the Product Short Description.

 Product URL (g:link)